Before using the "HF-START Web Tool," please check your browser settings to enable Javascript and

 Internal Server Error | Unexpected error has occurred. | Unexpected error has occurred. |

 Next, the propagation information from each hop is listed.
-At each hop, “Refraction point” indicates the highest point [latitude (degree), longitude (degree), altitude (km)], where the radio wave refracts back from the ionosphere.
-“Propagation time” in milliseconds indicates the time when the radio wave propagates in 1 hop from one point to another point on the ground.
-“Next launch” indicates zenith angle (degree) and azimuth angle (degree) for launching the next hop.
-“Reach point” indicates the point [latitude (degree), longitude (degree), altitude (km)], where the radio wave reaches the ground.
-It is also the position where the next hop will be launched. “distance to destination” indicates the nearest distance on the ground from the reach point to the Rx.
+At each hop, "Refraction point" indicates the highest point [latitude (degree), longitude (degree), and altitude (km)], where the radio wave refracts back from the ionosphere.
+"Propagation time" in milliseconds indicates the time when the radio wave propagates in one hop from one point to another point on the ground.
+"Next launch" indicates the zenith angle (degree) and azimuth angle (degree) for launching the next hop.
+"Reach point" indicates the point [latitude (degree), longitude (degree), and altitude (km)], where the radio wave reaches the ground.
+It is also the position where the next hop will be launched.
+"Distance to destination" indicates the nearest distance on the ground from the reach point to the Rx.